๐Ÿ’ก Kitchen Tips

 Most non-stick pans fail prematurely because of simple care mistakes.
 These tips will extend the life of your non-stick pans significantly and keep them performing like new.

 A quality non-stick pan should last years โ€” but most fail within months due to a handful of avoidable mistakes.
 These care guidelines apply to all non-stick coatings including PTFE, ceramic, and hard anodised surfaces.
+For buying recommendations, see our best non-stick pans guide.

 Never Use Metal Utensils

 This is the most common cause of premature non-stick failure.
-Metal spatulas, spoons, whisks, and tongs scratch and score the coating on every use โ€” creating channels where food sticks and the coating eventually flakes.
+Metal spatulas, spoons, whisks, and tongs scratch and score the coating on every use.
 Use only silicone, wood, or nylon utensils on non-stick surfaces.
-Keep a dedicated set of non-stick-safe utensils near your pans so you are never tempted to reach for metal in a hurry.
+Keep a dedicated set of non-stick-safe utensils near your pans.
+See our best kitchen gadgets guide for recommended utensil sets.

 Never Preheat an Empty Pan